Transportation in Montreal: Challenges

-A key challenge to walkability in Montreal is safety, with 19 pedestrian fatalities reported in 2019.
+A key challenge to walkability in Montreal is safety, with 19 pedestrians killed by drivers of motor vehicles in 2019.
 Policymakers have responded by investing in improved pedestrian signals and by modifying traffic speeds and rights-of-way.
 In the Plateau Mont-Royal, Mayor Luc Ferrandez has gone further and cooperated with other boroughs to unveil a comprehensive action plan to prevent accidents.

-Montreal's pedestrian population also includes 122,600 people with limited mobility who face unique challenges.
+Montreal has 122,600 people with limited mobility, who face special challenges.
 For these individuals, pedestrian-oriented infrastructure such as sidewalk cafés can limit mobility by blocking sidewalk access.

 Another challenge to walkability is higher precipitation or wind speeds in the winter months, which has a strong negative effect on pedestrian count.
 Montreal almost implemented heated sidewalks on St. Catherine street to combat the winter weather, but eventually decided against it, due to costs.
 However, Montreal's underground city allows pedestrians to be protected from the weather while they walk from metro stops to some downtown buildings.